 If you work for a large employer that has business locations throughout the country, you may find that your coverage remains unchanged with your move.
 But if you buy your health insurance in the individual market, you’ll have to purchase a new plan.

 Individual market coverage is guaranteed-issue thanks to Obamacare, but it’s only available for purchase during open enrollment, and during special enrollment periods triggered by qualifying events.
 Moving to an area where different health plans are available (which includes moving to a new state) is a qualifying event, as long as you already had coverage in your prior location.
-(This requirement took effect July 11, 2016.)
+(This prior coverage requirement took effect in July 2016.)

 So you cannot move to a new state in order to take advantage of a special enrollment period if you were uninsured prior to the move.
-But as long as you had coverage before the move, you’ll have a 60-day enrollment window during which you can pick a new plan – on- or off-exchange – in your new state.
+But as long as you had coverage before the move, you’ll have a 60-day enrollment window during which you can pick a new plan – in the exchange or off-exchange – in your new state.

 If you’re curious about your eligibility for a special enrollment period, call (844) 428-3344 to discuss your situation with a licensed insurance professional.